TeachersFirst - Featured Sites: Week of Dec 22, 2013

 This site includes advertising.

 In the ClassroomShare this site on your interactive whiteboard or projector as an introduction to your Civil Rights, Black History, or Heroes unit.
 Allow students to explore on their own.
 Use the study guide as a resource for vocabulary, deepening understanding, or for extension activities.
 Use an online tool such as Interactive Two Circle Venn Diagram, reviewed here, to compare Nelson Mandela to other Civil Rights leaders such as Martin Luther King.
 Have students create timelines about Civil Rights (with music, photos, videos, and more) using Timeline JS, reviewed here.
 Find music for this period in history using Radiooo, reviewed here.
 Challenge students use Fakebook, reviewed here, to create a "fake" page similar in style to Facebook about Civil Rights leaders.

 Grades3 to 8

 In the ClassroomIntroduce this site on your interactive whiteboard or projector.
 Then have students explore this site independently or in small groups.
 Use this site as an anticipatory set or "activator" to introduce a unit or lesson for Black History Month or about heroes in Civil Rights.
 As you discuss Martin Luther King, Jr, include discussion of major Civil Rights leaders from other countries.
 Enhance student learning by having them choose one of the following projects.
 Have students create an annotated image of Nelson Mandela including text boxes and related links using a tool such as Thinglink, reviewed here.
-Have students create maps of Mandela's journeys using Animaps, reviewed here.
-Students can add text, images, and location stops!
+Have students collaborate to create maps of Mandela's journeys using Maphub, reviewed here.
+Students can add icons, text, images, and location stops!
 Have students create timelines (with music, photos, videos, and more) using Timeline JS, reviewed here.

 Grades3 to 12